 LEVEL 2 – Class for Beginners and low intermediates – taught in English & Korean

 Amazingly there are a lot of people who tried to learn Korean by themselves.
 And many of them reach the level of reading and writing Korean language!
 And shockingly they stop trying there!!^^ This class is for them who can read and write but need a lot of practice!!
-It is taught by Sanghyun Ahn, Gwang-hyun Ahn.
 It is using 야생 한국어 – Wild Korean textbook.
 It is highly recommended to purchase this book for this class.
 You can buy it in the class.